 Bali lost a lot of ground, just like the rest of Indonesia, due to the pandemic.
 It closed its doors to foreign tourists back in March and, although there was a tentative plan to reopen in September, it was scrapped, and international travel will not be resumed for the remainder of 2020.

-But there’s no knowing what 2021 has in store and if borders would open again.
+But there’s no knowing what 2021 has in store.
 Still, Bali might return to its former glory.
 After all, it is home to some of the world’s best waves, for all levels and tastes.
 Kuta Beach, Canggu, Dreamland, and Medewi are excellent spots for beginners and intermediates, while advanced surfers surely have the reef breaks at Padang Padang, Uluwatu, Bingin, and Impossibles at the top of their bucket list.

 Best time to go: